criblpacks/cribl-akamai-rest/README.md

-# Cribl Akamai SIEM Integration REST Collector Pack
+# Akamai SIEM Integration REST Collector IO
 ----
 ## About this Pack

+This pack is built as a complete SOURCE + DESTINATION solution (identified by the IO suffix).
+Data collection and delivery happen entirely within the pack's context, eliminating the need to connect it to globally defined Sources and Destinations.

-This Pack is designed to collect, process, and output Akamai Security Event data via the [Akamai SIEM Integration REST API](https://techdocs.akamai.com/siem-integration/reference/get-configid).
+This Collector-based  Pack is designed to collect, process, and output Akamai Security Event data via the [Akamai SIEM Integration REST API](https://techdocs.akamai.com/siem-integration/reference/get-configid).

 The Pack includes OCSF and Splunk output processing:
 * Security Event data is mapped to the OCSF [Detection Finding [2004] Class](https://schema.ocsf.io/1.4.0/classes/detection_finding).
 * Security Event data is mapped to the Splunk `sourcetype=akamaisiem` for compatibility with the [Akamai SIEM Integration App](https://splunkbase.splunk.com/app/4310)

 ## Deployment

+* This pack is configured by default to use the Worker Group's *Default Destination*.
+* To use the *Default Destination*: No changes are required.
+The pack will route the data to the destination currently set as the Default on the Worker Group.
+* To use a different Destination: You must update the pack's routes to specify your desired Destination.
+* For immediate functionality without requiring Pack route filter expression modifications, every bundled Source within this pack adds a hidden field: `__packsource == 'cribl-akamai-rest-io.akamai-api'`.
+This field allows for seamless routing based on the Pack source.

 After installing the Pack, you must perform the following:

 ### Add Akamai Credentials to Cribl Stream